mhamano/Qlik-Sense-Screen-Resizer/README.md

 ## Author
 Masaki Hamano

-The codes of resizing grid is based on (https://github.com/ludberg/xGridResizer "xGridResizer@ludberg").
+The codes of resizing grid is based on [xGridResizer@ludberg]( https://github.com/ludberg/xGridResizer "xGridResizer@ludberg").